Explore Careers - Job Market Report

 |Location||Employment Potential||Release Date|

-- The Government of Yukon has issued a Request for Qualifications for a 300-bed continuing care facility in Whitehorse.
-The solicitation is for a design-build team for two phases of construction.
+- The Government of Yukon has shortlisted three design-build teams for a 150-bed continuing care facility in Whitehorse.
+Construction is expected to begin in early 2016, with a completion target of mid-2018.

 - Date Modified: